 What to see in Mykonos Town

-You can comfortably explore the town on your own, but an excellent ideas is take a guided walking day tour and avoid getting lost in the maze-like Chora.
+You can comfortably explore the town on your own, but an excellent idea is take a guided walking day tour and avoid getting lost in the maze-like Chora.
 Although honestly, getting lost in the Chora is half the fun, as you discover a lot more that way!

 As you are wandering around the Old Town, do not miss Paraportiani church, better known as Panagia Paraportiani.
 This strangely shaped church is actually made up of five churches.